eatradish/Seje/README.md

 The logo font uses `Vollkorn` 400 italics.
 You can change the font-family under blog-title.logo in `source/css/_partial/post.styl` to other values.
 I personally recommend using it with Google Fonts and pasting Google Fonts.
 Html code can be pasted in `layout/_partial/ head.ejs`

 ### Bug
-- [ ] Code block line number cannot close (look https://github.com/hexojs/hexo/issues/3884)

-Please use `git pull` regularly.
+- Please use `git pull` regularly.
 Bug fixes are guaranteed.
+- Issues / Pull requests are welcome